 ENGL 170 - Approaches to Literary Studies Semester Offered: Fall and Spring

-Topic for 2020/21a: Reading Narrative.
-Everyone today has a story to tell.
-But are all stories worth telling?
+Topic for 2021/22a: Narrative Theory and Practice.
 What makes for a good story?
 What’s the difference between telling stories and telling lies?
-In order to come to terms with the “narrative turn” in the arts and sciences we adapt a dual approach: the first technical and the second imaginary.
-On the one hand, we pillage useful studies of narrative from the ancients to the moderns.
-Here our goal is to acquire a durable set of tools and concepts: plot, description, narrator, free indirect style, focalization, storyworlds, etc. On the other hand, to test these lenses, we examine (and perhaps create) fictional texts that both bind and unravel narrative conventions.
-These might include: Virginia Woolf’s To the Lighthouse, Ford Madox Ford’s The Good Soldier, Amy Tan’s Joy Luck Club, Alison Bechdel’s graphic novel Fun Home: A Family Tragic Comic, and short fiction by Ernest Hemingway, Kathy Acker, Alice Munro, Lydia Davis, Franz Kafka, Anton Chekov, and others.
+In what ways do narratives inform, distort, illuminate, and police “reality”?
+In order to come to terms with the “narrative turn” in the humanities and sciences we adapt a dueling approach: the first technical and the second imaginary.
+1. We pillage useful studies of narrative from the ancients to the moderns (Aristotle, Oscar Wilde, Nietzsche, Roland Barthes, René Girard, Mieke Bal).
+Here our goal is to acquire a durable set of tools and concepts: plot, description, narrator, free indirect style, mimetic desire, focalization, storyworlds, and more.
+2. To test these lenses, we examine fictional texts that both bind and unravel narrative conventions.
+These might include: Henry James’s Turn of the Screw, Virginia Woolf’s To the Lighthouse, Ford Madox Ford’s The Good Soldier, William Maxwell’s So Long, See You Tomorrow, Daniel Clowes’s graphic novel Ghost World, and short stories by Franz Kafka, Edith Wharton, Ernest Hemingway, Raymond Carver, Kathy Acker, Alice Munro, Lydia Davis, Mary Butts, and others.
 Heesok Chang.

 Open to first-year students and sophomores, and to others by permission; does not satisfy the college requirement for a First-Year Writing Seminar.

 Two 75-minute periods.

 Course Format: CLS